WIMP/FIMP dark matter and primordial black holes with memory burden effect: WIMP/FIMP DM and PBHs

-If the PBH emission of WIMP $\chi$ precedes FO of $\chi$, the WIMPs emitted by Hawking radiation may reach chemical equilibrium with bath particles due to the massive thermal production of WIMPs.
-In this case, WIMPs from PBH evaporation provide no additional contribution to the relic abundance of thermally produced WIMPs.
-In contrast, if PBHs evaporate after WIMP FO, WIMPs emitted from PBHs may neither thermalize with the bath particles nor annihilate with each other.
-In this case, the WIMPs produced from PBHs may contribute to the relic abundance of DM \cite{Gondolo2020PRD,Cheek2022PRD}.

 We assume that the DM particle is a Majorana fermion (e.g., $\xi = 3/4$ and $g_\chi = 1$).
 In addition, we omit the negligible contribution of $g_\chi = 1$ to the effective number of degrees of freedom and use $g_*=106.75$.
-The present-day density of DM can be obtained as follows: